aio-libs/yarl/docs/api.rst

 .. attribute:: URL.query

-   A :class:`multidict.MultiDictProxy` representing parsed *query* parameters in decded representation.
+   A :class:`multidict.MultiDictProxy` representing parsed *query* parameters in decoded representation.
 Empty value if URL has no *query* part.

    .. doctest::